 - Stimulates energy

 - Maintains blood sugar level

 Note: Fenugreek may cause stomach irritation, allergic reactions, and hypoglycemia.
 Pregnant women and children must avoid the intake of fenugreek.

 Common Names: Ajagandha, Asana, Asgandha, Ashagandha, Asoda, Asundha, Avarada, Ayurvedic Ginseng, Ginseng Indien, Hayahvaya, Indian Ginseng, Kanaje Hindi, Kuthmithi, Peyette, Physalis somnifera, Turangi-Ghanda, Vajigandha, Winter Cherry and Withania somnifera

 Withania Somifera is a plant in the nightshade family with flowers in a bell shape and dull green leaves.
-U.S markets sell Ashwagandha as dietary supplements, and it’s commonly used in Ayurveda for its medicinal benefits.
-However, there is no specific evidence which can prove any of the benefits.
+U.S. markets sell Ashwagandha as a dietary supplement, and it’s commonly used in Ayurveda for its medicinal benefits.
+However, there is no specific evidence that can prove any of the benefits of these medicinal plants.

 - Has anti-cancer properties

 - Rejuvenates body health

 Note: Large doses can cause abdominal discomfort, diarrhea, and even miscarriage in pregnant women.